JasselD/JasselNotes/Y2S2/COMP609/Exam/Subnetting & IPv4 Addressing.md

 # VLSM (Variable Length Subnet Mask)
 - What?
 	- VLSM alows for subnetting a subnet using different subnet masks per segment
-	- Start with the largest host requiremetn
+	- Start with the largest host requirement, then move down

+- Example Task:
+	- Design a VLSM-based IP plan for network 192.168.4.0/24
+- VLSM helps optimize IP usage